Cuba: Beyond Havana

 PRE-DEPATURE NIGHT IN MIAMI:

-If unable to arrive at the Miami airport by noon on November 5, we strongly suggest you spend the night of November 4 in Miami.
+We strongly suggest an overnight in Miami on March 3 as flight times on November 4 will not be finalized until roughly 60 days before departure.
 WorldGUEST works with the Courtyard Hotel near the airport and can assist with reservations if needed (roughly $200 per night, single or double).
 The hotel has a complimentary shuttle from the Miami Airport.

 Cuba has two currencies; the National Peso, which only Cubans may use, and the CUC or Cuban Convertible Peso, which Cubans and visitors both may use.
 Dollars are not accepted anywhere, although you can exchange Dollars for CUC at the airports and hotels.
 The Dollar and CUC are tied to each other currently, at 1 to 1.
 There is a 13% exchange tax on Dollars.
 Neither Credit Cards nor ATM cards issued by U.S. Banks are accepted in Cuba at this time.
 Traveler's checks are also not accepted.